MakenaH/MakenaH.github.io/pages/dutchtreat.md

 ---
 # DutchTreat

-A class exercise to make a ASP.NET MVC website simulating a shop selling art.
+The website, DutchTreat, was a class exercise involving understanding and creating a website using ASP.NET with MVC architecture.
+The website simulates a shop selling classic artwork on a variety of things, such as mugs and posters by reading in information from a JSON file then outputting it in a pleasing manner.
+The site also has a contact form with built in validation and sends an email to the inputted email address using SendGrid API.

 ## Pages
 ### Shop